Student accommodation in London: Is Homestay the best choice amongst others?

 Live in a home with friendly people

 The good thing about staying in a Homestay is that you will be living in a nice, quiet and homely room in a house with a British family.
-Not living in a student accommodation with many other students can be challenging for some students, other might find it suitable for them!
+Not living in a student accommodation with many other students can be challenging for some students, whilst others might find it more suitable for them!
 The Homestay will enable cultural exchanges between you and your chosen hosts and you will be experiencing new food and learning about traditions.
 Staying in a Homestay is a great opportunity to improve your written and spoken English.
 If cooking is not your thing and you still would love homemade food - nothing to worry about as most hosts offer meal options!

 Location: London zone 2,3 and 4